john-k-walton/Prologue-Oscillators/README.md

 [NEW] [12/01/24] retargeted some modulation channels, and added an MOD Channel 3 KT+LFO channel option for better voicing possibilities, also MOD Channel 1 Env+LFO. included all platforms for all supported 1.0 and 1.2 modules now.
 Also included are Plaits Wavetables.
 These were rendered as interpolated only (input 3 removed as well as lo-fi AUX model output), with it's own modulation channel definitions to accomodate the larger control schemas for wavetables. these version have more modulations, and more options for modulation.
 Layering is even wilder with these :0)

-There are currently 75 available oscillators in the base Plaits release. other Wavetables oscillators are in the works.
+There are currently 75 available oscillators in this base Plaits release. other Wavetables oscillators are in the works.

 *ugh, just noticed that BLOCKSIZE for NTS is probably wrong for VCF module.
 1.2 VCF XD is fine, same as Prologue.
 1.0's are ok on NTS. more work to do for next releases. lol).*